Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Experiments

-\paragraph{$\lambda$-Return Value Estimation.} The Dreamer series of work~\cite{hafner2019dream, hafner2020mastering, hafner2023mastering} applies the $\lambda$-return technique \cite{schulman2015high} for value estimation, used the imagined trajectory.
-This technique can be seamlessly embedded into our framework as a modification of the standard Diff-MVE.
-More precisely, given a state-action pair $(s_t, a_t)$ sampled from the offline dataset, we recursively compute the $\lambda$-target value for $h=H, \ldots, 0$:

-using DWM predicted states $\set{\shat_{t+h}}_{h=0}^H$ and rewards $\{\rhat_t\}_{h=0}^H$.
-We can use $\Qhat^\lambda_t$ as the target $Q$ value for TD learning, as a modification of line~\ref{algo:diffusion_mve} of Algorithm~\ref{algo:diffusion_mbrl}.
-For algorithms that also learn the state-only value function, like IQL, the $Q_{\bar{\phi}}$ function can be replaced by the $V_{\bar{\psi}}$ function.
-Worth noting, Equation~\eqref{eq:lambda_return} reduces to the vanilla Diff-MVE when $\lambda=1$. \looseness=-1

-We conduct experiments to compare the vanilla diff-MVE and the $\lambda$-return variant for DWM-TD3BC and DWM-IQL, using $\lambda=0.95$.
-We search over RTG values (specified in Appendix Table~\ref{tab:hyperparam}) and simulation horizons $1,3,5,7$.
-The results are summarized in Table~\ref{tab:compare_lambda_return}.
-The $\lambda$-return technique is beneficial for DWM-IQL, but harmful for DWM-TD3BC.
-We speculate that since Equation~\eqref{eq:lambda_return} iteratively invokes the $Q_{\bar{\phi}}$ or the $V_{\bar{\psi}}$ function, it favors approaches with more accurate value estimations.
-While IQL regularizes the value functions, TD3+BC only has policy regularization and is shown to be more prone to the value over-estimation issue in our experiments.
-Based on these results, we incorporated the $\lambda$-return technique into DWM-IQL, but let DWM-TD3BC use the vanilla Diff-MVE.
-We let DWM-PQL uses the vanilla Diff-MVE for the sake of algorithmic simplicity.

-\paragraph{Additional Experiments.} We also investigate the effects of fine-tuning DWM with relabelled RTGs.
-We have found this technique is of limited utility and hence exclude it in the final design, see detailed results in Appendix~\ref{subsec:app_rtg_relabel}.
+\paragraph{Additional Ablation Experiments.} Due to the space limit, we refer the readers to Appendix for other ablation experiments regarding other design choices of our approach.
+Appendix~\ref{app:diffusion_steps} discusses the number of diffusion steps we use in training DWM and trajectory sampling.
+Appendix~\ref{app:ood_rtg} discusses the evaluation RTG values we use when sampling from the DWM.
+Appendix~\ref{app:lambda_return} ablates the $\lambda$-return technique we incorporate for DWM-IQL.
+Last, we also investigate the effects of fine-tuning DWM with relabelled RTGs~\cite{yamagata2023q}.
+We have found this technique is of limited utility, so we did not include it in the final design for the simplicity of our algorithm.
+See the results in Appendix~\ref{app:rtg_relabel}.